Employment + Unemployment

 GROW with GOOGLE offers free training, tools and resources to help you grow your skills, career or business.
 New certificates in UX Design, Data Analytics and Project Management are coming soon.
 Become job ready in about six months, no prior experience required.

 CareerOneStop provides resources to many websites and community sources that may offer free or low-cost training.
-Topics include brushing up on basic skills such as English, math and basic computer knowledge, as well as software programs, science topics and foreign language learning
+Topics include brushing up on basic skills such as English, math and basic computer knowledge, as well as software programs, science topics and foreign language learning.

-The COVID-19 pandemic has caused confusion and created tough questions for small business owners about the disruption of operations, impacts to revenue and the safety of their employees and customers.
+Disasters, economic downturns, and catastrophic events can bring unprecedented challenges to your business, causing confusion and created tough questions for small business owners about the disruption of operations, impacts to revenue and the safety of their employees and customers.
 To answer business owners’ questions, SCORE developed “Small Business Resilience Training” to help turn today’s obstacles into opportunities for growth.

 View More Resources